bootchk/gimp-plugin-engine-template/README.md

 ===========================

 A template for a plugin for GIMP, where the plugin comprises:
-- Python GUI wrapper
+- Python GUI wrapper plugin
-- C-language engine
+- C-language engine plugin
 - C++ language adaptor from GIMP to some other image processing library/framework (here OpenCV)
 - inner crux of the algorithm (not included)

-Engine:
+Engine plugin:
 - without a GUI
 - without menu item in GIMP
 - doesn't run in interactive mode